-The Geometry group defines the size, shape and position of the polygon mesh that’s affected by the fractal.
+The Geometry group defines the size, shape and position of the polygon mesh or object that’s affected by the fractal.
 We recommend that you set up a composition camera when working with Mir and use this together with the Position and Rotation controls.

 When starting out positioning a mesh in Mir, it may be helpful to turn the default Amplitude, found under the Fractal Group, down to 0.
 Without fractal noise, Mir will appear as a flat, rectangular plane ready to be manipulated to the angle you wish to start from.

 Note: Mir supports up to eight Point lights, and unlimited Ambient lights.
 If a Spot light is used, Mir will respond as if it were a Point light.

 Choose whether you want your mesh to start off as a Plane, or to model itself around an OBJ Model.